Your DX connection requires a private virtual interface to enable vMotion, ESXi Management, Management Appliance, and workload traffic to use it.

 What to do next

 Ensure the vMotion interfaces are configured to use Direct Connect.
-See Configure vMotion Interfaces for Use with Direct Connect.
+See Configure Direct Connect to a Private Virtual Interface for SDDC Management and Compute Network Traffic.